jnbli/Email-Draft-Duplicator/README.md

 ## TODOs:
 ### General
-- [ ] Tag and release version `1.0.0` of this add-on on GitHub.
+- [ ] Tag and release version `1.0.0` of this add-on on GitHub after completing all UI TODOs.
-- [ ] After completing more TODOs after releasing version `1.0.0` of this add-on, tag and release version `1.0.1` of this add-on.
+- [ ] After completing all remaining TODOs after releasing version `1.0.0` of this add-on, tag and release version `1.0.1` of this add-on.

 ### Feature(s)
 - [X] User can duplicate drafts (given that the user has at least 1 draft) without having to click on an email if this add-on is used on non-mobile versions of Gmail.